qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_dragdrop.rst

 Drag & Drop
 ***********

 Drag & Drop is one of the essential technologies in today's applications.
-An operation must have a starting point (e.g. where the mouse was clicked), may have any number of intermediate steps (widgets that the mouse moves over during a drag), and must either have an end point (the widget above which the mouse button was released), or be canceled.
+An operation must have a starting point (e.g. where the pointer was tapped), may have any number of intermediate steps (widgets that the pointer moves over during a drag), and must either have an end point (the widget above which the pointer was released), or be canceled.

 qooxdoo comes with a powerful event-based layer which supports drag&drop with full data exchange capabilities.
 Every widget can be configured to cooperate with drag&drop be it as sender (draggable), receiver (droppable) or both.
 A sender (drag target) can send data to any receiver (drop target).